dannyWoodford/quick-search-chrome-extension/README.md

-# quick-search-chrome-extention
+# quick-search-chrome-extension

-simple chrome extention so you can highlight text and search for it with a single keypress.
+simple chrome extension so you can highlight text and search for it with a single keypress.

   - y to search on YouTube